jamesandrewclarke/routefinder/README.md

 make
 ```

-The test suite can be run by executing `make test` in the build directory.
+The executables for the test suite are located in `build/tests`.
+All tests can be run at once using `make test` (or `ctest --verbose` for a more detailed output).

 ## Usage